-Employee(s), applicant(s), student(s), or visitors(s) of the Seattle College District who alleges that she or he has been subjected to discrimination or harassment.
+Employee(s), applicant(s), student(s), or visitors(s) of North Seattle College who alleges that she or he has been subjected to discrimination or harassment.
 The impacted party is not necessarily the reporting party; witnesses or other third parties may report concerns.